Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - Infrastructure and Logistics: The Scheme for Integrated Textile Parks (SITP) was launched in 2005 to neutralize the weakness of fragmentation in the various sub-sectors of the textiles value chain, and the non-availability of quality infrastructure.
 This continues to be an area of concern.

 - Cotton Sector: The Technology Mission of Cotton (TMC) by 2012 achieved a reduction in trash content in Indian cotton.
-Cotton fiber production, productivity and quality need focused attention.
+Cotton fibre production, productivity and quality need focused attention.

 - Environmental Concerns: The major challenges faced for the processing of textiles are the availability of water, effluent treatment and disposal of the treated water and solid effluents.